stripe/stripe-dotnet/readme.md

 	var eventService = new StripeEventService();
 	StripeEvent response = eventService.Get(*eventId*)

 ### List all events

 You can list events in the same way everything else works in Stripe.net.

 	var eventService = new StripeEventService();
-	IEnumerable<StripeEvent> response = eventService.List();    // can optionally pass count (defaults to 10), offset, and StripeEventSearchOptions
+	IEnumerable<StripeEvent> response = eventService.List();    // can optionally pass limit (defaults to 10), and StripeEventSearchOptions

 You can also optionally pass a StripeSearchEventOptions which supports a specific Created timestamp, LessThan, LessThanOrEqualTo, GreaterThan, or GreaterThanOrEqualTo.

 	var eventService = new StripeEventService();

 	var eventSearchOptions = new StripeEventSearchOptions();

 	// created will match on an exact date time eventSearchOptions.Created = DateTime.UtcNow;

 	// or you could do something like eventSearchOptions.LessThanOrEqualTo = DateTime.UtcNow;
 	eventSearchOptions.GreaterThanOrEqualTo = DateTime.UtcNow.AddMonths(-1);

 	IEnumerable<StripeEvent> response = eventService.List(10, 0, eventSearchOptions);

 Stripe Connect
 --------------